Charity Bick

-Charity Anne Bick (19 December 1924 – 22 April 2002) was a British civilian dispatch rider during the Second World War, and the youngest ever recipient of the George Medal, the United Kingdom's second-highest award for civilian bravery.
+Charity Anne Bick (19 December 1925 – 22 April 2002) was an English civilian dispatch rider during the Second World War, and the youngest ever recipient of the George Medal, the United Kingdom's second-highest award for civilian bravery.
 She later served in the Women's Royal Air Force.

-Biography
+Early life

-Charity Anne Bick was born on 19 December 1924 and educated at Lyng Primary School in Horton Street, Lyng, West Bromwich.
+Charity Anne Bick was born on 19 December 1925 (Note: Her war records list her birth as 19 December 1924) and educated at Lyng Primary School in Horton Street, Lyng, West Bromwich.

+George Medal

 At the age of 14, while living in Maud Road, West Bromwich she lied about her age, claiming to be 16, to join the Air Raid Precautions (ARP) service in that town.
 She volunteered at the office of a brick works near her home, delivering messages between ARP depots, by bicycle.
-Her father was an ARP post warden.
+Her father was an ARP post warden, and her mother a Red Cross nurse.

-During a 1940 air raid on West Bromwich, she helped her father to put out an incendiary bomb that had lodged in the roof of a shop.
+During a air raid on West Bromwich, on 19 November 1940, she helped her father to put out an incendiary bomb that had lodged in the roof of a pawnbroker's shop.
 When the roof gave way, she fell through and suffered minor injuries.
-Nonetheless, she then used a borrowed bicycle and made numerous attempts to deliver a message to the control room, one and a quarter miles away, avoiding bombs and shrapnel.
+Nonetheless, she then used a borrowed bicycle and made numerous attempts to deliver a message to the control room, 1+1/4 mi away, avoiding bombs and shrapnel.
 She made repeated trips, at least three of which occurred during the height of the raid.

 Bick was awarded the George Medal (GM) for her bravery; the official citation, in The London Gazette of 14 February 1941, read: